dduril/Books-JSON/readme.md

 ## Books JSON

-### Collection of Various Books in JSON Format
+### Collection of Books in JSON Format

-Most of these books fall into the broad categories of business, psychology, programming and technical topics.
+Most of these books fall into categories including business, psychology, technology and emerging trends.

+### Purpose

-The main purpose of this repo is to have some ready to go json data to use in developing Node.js or Python programs.
+Collection of JSON data for use in Node.js, JavaScript, and Python programs.
 Some of this data has also been loaded into a MongoDB collection at mongolabs.

-This makes it relatively straight-forward to write scripts using Node.js, npm and the MongoDB or Mongoose packages, or Python, pip and the pymongo library for MongoDB.
+This makes it relatively straight-forward when developing code using Node.js, npm, MongoDB or Mongoose packages, Python to fetch and display the JSON data.

-**Sample JSON data format:**
+**Sample JSON data schema:**

 	{
     	"title" : "Raspberry Pi User Guide",